 To keep a first aid kit for your pet is as important as feeding your pet.
 You never know when your dog could get injured.
 Rather than being clueless you should be well prepared beforehand for such situations.
 The prerequisite for it is having a first aid kit.

-In this blog we have mentioned only the basic things which can easily be available in the market, are inexpensive, and readily to hand whenever required.
+In this blog, we have mentioned only the basic things that can easily be available in the market, are inexpensive, and are ready to hand whenever required.

 Estimated Read – 300 seconds

 Having a card with the contact no. of your veterinarian is the most important part of the first aid kit.
 It happens sometimes that you are not home and leave your dog with the caretakers.
 So, for such situations, you should keep all the details like contact number, address, etc. of your vet handy, so that any person can reach the vet in case of emergency.

 Also keep all the paperwork like medical history, vaccination card, etc. handy for critical situations.

 Note: Always keep a first aid manual in your first aid kit.
 It will help you treat your dog more efficiently.
 Also, any person can do the first aid following the steps written in the manual.
 So, it is necessary to have a manual in your kit.

 Scissors are the most common and the most important element of a dog’s first aid kit.
 They are used for cutting gauges, preparing splints, or removing extra fur from the area of injury for treatment, etc. Always use bandage scissors as they are blunt at the tip, so it will be safer to use on an animal’s skin.

 Tweezers are generally used to remove ticks from the animal’s body or sometimes to remove stinging honey bees that get stuck to the animal’s fur.
 Nowadays specially designed tweezers are available in the market called “TICK NIPPERS ‘‘.
 They can remove the whole tick including the head with much ease as compared to normal tweezers.
 But if you do not get it, then normal tweezers will also work.